Record the Why.

 Examination is more systematic since 2022

 The Marketing Rule changed how examiners approach an RIA.
-They're not looking for one smoking gun — they're building a picture across marketing, vendor relationships, and training records.
+They are not looking for one smoking gun.
+They build a picture across marketing, vendor relationships, and training records.

 02